2019 Dallas Cowboys season: Week 13: vs. Buffalo Bills

 Coming off a close loss at New England, the Cowboys returned home to take on the Bills.
-The Cowboys would obtain the lead 7-0 when Dak Prescott threw a touchdown pass to Jason Witten.
-Afterwards, the Cowboys would struggle in nearly every other aspect as they would not respond again until the 4th quarter.
-Their second touchdown was not enough as the Bills would defeat the Cowboys, 26-15.
-This loss would not only drop the Cowboys to 6-6, but also raised concerns of whether or not if the team were still contenders.
+The Cowboys would score first when Dak Prescott threw a touchdown pass to Jason Witten.
+The Bills proceeded to score 26 straight points before giving up a touchdown with 4:01 left in the fourth quarter with the final score 26-15.
 This loss also ensures they would no longer exceed the win mark from the previous season.

 Week 14: at Chicago Bears

-The game would begin with the Cowboys leading 7-0, but they would struggle the remainder of the game.
-Bears' Mitchell Trubisky lead the Bears to a heavy 31-14 lead.
-The Cowboys would later fight back, but only to score 10 points.
+The game would begin with the Cowboys scoring first but they would struggle the remainder of the game.
+Mitchell Trubisky lead the Bears to a 31-14 lead.
+The Cowboys would later fight back but fell short.
 This loss dropped them to 6-7 and below .500 for the first time this season.
 Also with the loss, they would no longer be able to tie their 10-6 record from the previous season.